nshlgupta15/NLPist/README.md

 ## Model

 GRU is used for training the model with AdamOptimizer.
 Word embeddings for the model are taken from the open dataset Numberbatch available from ConceptNet- https://github.com/commonsense/conceptnet-numberbatch.
-We have common file to either train mode or test model or both.
-It takes our processedFile.csv and the type what you want to do with file.
+We have a common file for both training and testing the model.
+It takes our processedFile.csv and an argument describing the mode (train or test).

 ### Training Model
-Command to run model file for training.
-Type is "train"
+Command to run the model file for training.
+Argument passed is "train".

 ```python
 python3 model.py train
 ```

-Expected Output will be a folders inside which model will be saved.
+The model will be saved inside the same (current) folder.

 ### Testing Model
-Command to run model file for testing.
-Type is "test"
+Command to run the model file for testing.
+Argument passed is "test".

 ```python
 python3 model.py test